 Like the rest of the world, I’ve been keeping a very watchful eye on the rapidly evolving coronavirus (COVID-19) outbreak.
-As the Head of Brand Strategy at Dragon360, I’ve been on videoconference call after call with our team, clients, and local business owners, who were all voicing the same concerns: the disruption they’re facing, and anxious doubts about keeping their brands even-keeled amidst layoffs, school closures, stressed resources, and shuttering businesses.
+I’ve been on video call after call with our team, clients, and local business owners who were all voicing the same concerns: the disruption they’re facing and anxious doubts about keeping their brands even-keeled amidst layoffs, lockdowns, school closures, stressed resources, and closures.

 How can companies approach the profound need to rapidly—even drastically—pivot their marketing, communications, or business model during this crisis to protect their teams, customers, bottom lines, and reputations now and in the long-term?